2026 Matsuru Pacific International Judo Championships

 Uniform

 Judogi: White judogi is mandatory.
-Blue judge is optional and can only be worn if your name is the second person. eg. Smith vs Lam, if you are Lam, you may wear a blue judogi.
+Blue judogi is optional for U14 and Novice.
+Blue judogi can only be worn if your name is the second person. eg. Smith vs Lam, if you are Lam, you may wear a blue judogi.
 Judogis should be the appropriate size.
 Sleeves at minimum should reach your wrist bone, top of your hand (when arms are outstretched straight in front of your body).
 Pants at minimum should reach your ankle bone.

 T-shirt: Female judokas must wear a white round neck t-shirt under their judogi.
 Coloured t-shirts or v-neck t-shirts are not allowed.